zeek/zeek/doc/frameworks/configuration.rst

 updating script options dynamically at runtime.
-This functionality consists of several components: an "option" declaration, the ability to specify input files to enable changing the value of options at runtime, a couple of built-in functions, and a log file "config.log" which contains information about every change to option values.
+This functionality consists of several components: an "option" declaration, the ability to specify input files to enable changing the value of options at runtime, a couple of functions, and a log file "config.log" which contains information about every change to option values.